metauni/metauni-dev/README.md

 This repository hosts demonstration Roblox levels and common code snippets used within these nodes, as well as (eventually) open source tools.

+## Discord bot

+Here are the commands the Discord bot understands (incomplete).
+You can issue these commands in any channel:

+* `!setup` can only be issued by the server owner.
+Sets the log channel to the current channel.
+* `!register <roblox-username>` registers the given Roblox username to the author of the command.
+* `!unregister` unregisters the Roblox username associated to the author, if any.
+* `!gather <zone_name>` move all users into the given voice channel.

 ## metauni-node-template.rbxl

 - Workspace -> **Spawn Location**: where players spawn into your place (move this down into the ground to make it invisible)